roots/docs/docs/trellis/master/database-access.md

 ### TablePlus

-In TablePlus, you need to manually select the private key from `.vagrant/machines/default/virtualbox/private_key`.
+For TablePlus and VirtualBox, you need to manually select the private key from `.vagrant/machines/default/virtualbox/private_key`.